KoketsoMalatji/DeLaGrande/README.md

 Green fees are inclusive for resort quests at these two iconic 18-hole championship golf courses, designed by legendary pro golfers.

 # Ilot Mangénie
-A private island paradise exclusive to Shangri-La's guests, featuring 3.5 kilometres of pristine beach, beach cabanas with dedicated butler service and it's own restaurant.
+A private island paradise exclusive to Hotelier's guests, featuring 3.5 kilometres of pristine beach, beach cabanas with dedicated butler service and it's own restaurant.

 # Unforgettable Events
 Design and enhance your event experiences with the very best of Hotelier